Quantum curves from refined topological recursion: the genus 0 case: Examples and the Nekrasov-Shatashvili limit

 Since the $\omega_{g,n}$ are polynomials in $\mathscr{Q}$ of degree ${2g}$, counting the powers of $\hbar$ and $\beta$ in the definition of the wavefunction we see that we can take the \emph{Nekrasov-Shatashvili (NS) limit} (\cite{NS1, Nekrasov:2011bc}) as $\hbar\rightarrow 0$, $\beta\rightarrow \infty$ with $\hbar \beta^{\frac12}=\epsilon_1$ fixed:

 to define the \emph{Nekrasov-Shatashvili wavefunction} $\psi^{\rm NS}(x)$.
-We may again ask for quantum curves which annihilate this wavefunction, and it is easy to check that this commutes with the quantization, so we may simply take the limit to obtain the NS quantum curve.
+We may again ask for quantum curves which annihilate this wavefunction, and it is easy to check that this commutes with the quantization, so we may simply take the limit to obtain the NS quantum curve (see \cite{BMT} for discussion from the matrix model perspective).

 In the physics literature, this limit plays an important role and enjoys a close relation to quantum integrability and other applications.
 In fact, in light of the relation to topological string theory, one may identify $\epsilon_1=\hbar\beta^{\frac12}$, $\epsilon_2=-\hbar \beta^{-\frac12}$, corresponding to the so-called \emph{$\Omega$-background} parameters of the associated gauge theory (so that the NS limit becomes $\epsilon_2\rightarrow0$, and the self-dual/unrefined limit $\epsilon_1+\epsilon_2\rightarrow0$).
 For comparison to such a setting, we give the explicit form of the corresponding quantum curves below in terms of these parameters.